-The maximum group size is 8 persons.
-Our groups are between 2-6 persons.
+The maximum group size is 8 people.
+Our groups are usually between 2-6 people.
 Orange Nation specializes in SMALL and PRIVATE groups and provides personalized service.

 The trail is fairly difficult and you should be prepared and healthy prior to starting.
 You have to be relatively fit and exercise regularly.